SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 * Start Hystrix Metrics stream

 To add the metrics stream to the service container you will need to use the `AddHystrixMetricsStream()` extension method in the `ConfigureService()` method in your `Startup` class.

+> Note: The code below is an example of how you can add Metrics to the service container provided by ASP.NET Core.
+If you are working with ASP.NET 4.x and using Autofac, see the [ASP.NET 4.x Sample](https://github.com/SteeltoeOSS/Samples/tree/master/CircuitBreaker/src/AspDotNet4/FortuneTeller) for example code you can use.

 ```csharp
 #using Steeltoe.CircuitBreaker.Hystrix;